Postgraduate Taught Tuition Fees

 Students will be required to complete the University's enrolment and registration process at the start of the academic year.
 This process will be undertaken via the enrolment and registration wizard.

-The payment arrangements at enrolment and registration represent a significant change from previous years and are intended to further streamline the enrolment and registration process.
+The payment arrangements at enrolment and registration are detailed below.
 Students should ensure that they have made the necessary payment arrangements in advance of enrolment and registration.

 Students whose personal contribution is £250 or less, will be required to pay in full on enrolment.